Public Involvement and Engagement during COVID

 There are various (local) organisations that can support you in the recruitment of public contributors to be involved in your research or support you with PPIE in your grant application:

 If you are unsure about doing PPIE activities, there are many training opportunities, both free and paid, which have moved online and are accessible for researchers throughout the country.
-An overview of relevant upcoming trainings can be found here.
+An overview of relevant trainings can be found on the training page.